oloapinivad/MiLES/README.md

 ## HOW TO

 Before running **MiLES** R packages should installed (see above).
-Also, config_$MACHINE.sh should be set accordingly to your local configuration.
+Also, config/config_$MACHINE.sh should be set accordingly to your local configuration.
 It is a trivial configuration, needing only information on CDO/R paths and some folders definition.

-**MiLES** is simply run executing in bash environment the "wrapper_miles.sh".
+The simplest way to run **MiLES** is simply executing in bash environment "wrapper_miles.sh".
-Options as seasons and file format can be specified at this stage.
+Options as seasons, which EOFs compute, reference dataset or file format can be specified at this stage.
+All the chain of scripts will be executed as a sequence.

+However, each **MiLES** script can be run autonomously from command line providing the correct sequence of arguments.
+R-based script are written as functions and thus can be called inside R if needed.

-**MiLES** is based on a pre-processing of data, performed by "z500_prepare.sh".
+* "z500_prepare.sh". **MiLES** is based on a pre-processing of data.
 This script expects daily 500hPa geopotential height data in a single folder: it interpolates data on a 2.5x2.5 grid, it selects the NH only and it organizes their structure and their features in order to make them handable by MiLES.
 You can use both geopotential or geopotential height data, the former will be automatically converted.

+* "eof_fast.sh" and "eof_figure.R".
+EOFs are computed using CDO in bash environment by the former script, while the latter provide the figures with an R script.

-After that, blocking analysis is performed by two different R script ("blocking_fast.R" and "blocking_figures.R")
+* "blocking_fast.R" and "blocking_figures.R". blocking analysis is performed by the first R script.
+The second provide the figures.

-EOFs are produced with CDO via the "eof_fast.sh" script and plots are produced by the "eof_figure.R" script

 Figures are extremely basic: they can be produced in pdf, png and eps format.
+Properties (e.g. resolution, palettes) can be modified playing with the config/config.R file.

 ------------

 ## HISTORY

 *v0.31 - May 2017*
+- Reformulation: each script can be run from command line
+- Reformulation of the scripts: R functions introduced for each script
 - Change folder structure for saving data
+- Code consolidation and folder name normalization
+- Possibility of comparing EOFs and Blocking figures with any other MiLES-generated dataset

 *v0.3 - May 2017*
 - Blocking Events definition by Davini et al. (2012) now avaiable